 Plant-based diets as health promoting medicine

 While it is clear that animal-based diets cause disease by what they contain, it is also important to understand that plant-based diets prevent these diseases by providing health-promoting nutrients.
-That is, eliminating disease causing animal foods reduces the chance of illness, but realizing full health potential requires a plant-based diet rich in fiber, antioxidants, vitamins, complex carbohydrates, the right fats, and protein.
+That is, eliminating disease causing animal foods reduces the chance of illness, but realizing full health potential requires a plant-based llifestyle that's rich in fiber, antioxidants, vitamins, complex carbohydrates, the right fats, and protein.
 For example, consumption of fiber from whole grains reduces rates of heart disease and cancer and lowers blood pressure.
 Fruits and vegetables are high in antioxidants that protect cells from the ravages of free radicals produced as food is metabolized.
 The antioxidants also reduce the formation of atherosclerotic plaques.
 Some plant-foods work wonders, even when taken in small amounts, such as the spice turmeric.
 This powerful anti-inflammatory agent is associated with lower rates of Alzheimer’s disease.
 It is also used in treating osteoarthritis, high cholesterol, inflammatory digestive system diseases, and cancers.

-Vegans are thinner
+Vegans are Thinner

 About two-thirds of adult Americans are overweight or obese.
 Carrying extra weight reduces life expectancy, and increases the odds of getting cancer, diabetes and a host of other diseases.
 The extra pounds also keep many people from enjoying full and active lives.
 Most people don’t want to be overweight, which is clear from the $66 billion per year paid to the US weight-loss industry.
 Whole-plant vegan diets are rich in nutrition and low in calories.
 So it is not surprising that vegans weigh on average about 40 pounds less than those that eat the standard American diet.